-Singularity of Art and Technology
+Singularity Of Art And Technology

 When AI will have become so advanced that it triggers runaway growth, we would have reached the inevitable Technological singularity Most experts predict a date around the middle of the century for AI superintelligence to emerge.